projectM-visualizer/projectm/BUILDING.md

 # Building projectM from source

+Suggested: use CMake.
+See BUILDING-cmake.md.

+This document describes the deprecated GNU Autotools setup.

 ## Quick Start (Debian / Ubuntu)

 For other operating systems (Windows/macOS), see the OS-specific sections below.